-From Amazon and Whole Foods to Google and Wal-Mart, a number of high-profile partnerships are shaking up the business world this year.
+From Amazon and Whole Foods to Google and Wal-Mart, a number of high-profile business partnerships are shaking up the entrepreneurial world this year.
 Thanks to rapidly changing technology and constant innovation that trend is expected to continue.

 In the past, companies could invest heavily in their own development and marketing departments and remain at the top of their fields.
 That’s no longer true.
 Now, if you want to be a front-runner, you have to collaborate creatively with an eye toward growth.